 - Does stress worsen your jaw pain?

-TMD may be causing your daily headaches, muscular pain, or lock jaw.
-You should seek treatment at St. Mary’s Dental to find permanent relief from symptoms and restore the function of your TMJ.
+TMD may be causing your daily headaches, muscular pain, or lockjaw.
+You should seek treatment from a TMJ dentist, like Dr. McCray or Dr. Demer at St. Mary’s Dental, to find permanent relief from symptoms and restore the function of your TMJ.

-Dr. Kara McCray Demer and Dr. Gina McCray offer various treatment options that can improve the harmony and comfort of your jaw.
+Dr. Kara McCray Demer and Dr. Gina McCray offer various treatment options that can improve the harmony of your jaw and provide relief for TMJ pain.
 After a detailed assessment, our professionals will be able to tell you precisely which treatment is right for your unique needs.

 Some of the treatments we commonly recommend include: